COVID-19 and Work Study Update

 How do I find a work-study position?

-A list of departments allotted work study positions is maintained by the Career Services Department & posted here.
+A list of departments allotted work study positions is maintained by the Career Services Department & posted at https://w.umwestern.edu/section/work-study-positions/.
 The student must contact the Financial Aid Office to determine eligibility and if eligible, can contact the departments listed in the link above.

 How many hours per week can I work?

-Based upon a student’s eligibility, students may work an average of 10 hours per week.
+Based upon a student’s eligibility, students may to work up to 19 hours per week during the fall and spring semesters and up to 29 hours per week during the summer.
+Hours allowed per week depends on the student’s eligibility and the departments need.
 This also depends upon the work study positions available and funding allotted for the year.

 It is the student’s and supervisor’s responsibility to monitor the student’s hours each week and not exceed the total hours per week within the pay period. (ie: 10 hrs per week x 4 weeks = 40 hours for the pay period)